 10 Ways to Get Clearer Skin That You Might Not Be Trying

-Did you know many breakouts could have been avoided simple by being kinder and gentler to your skin?
+Did you know many breakouts could have been avoided simply by being kinder and gentler to your skin?
 And yet, we keep scrubbing, wiping, scraping, and exfoliating in hopes of finding a magic concoction.
-Instead, try a simple face wash [like this one homemade Rose & Almond one, natural toner (like Apple Cider Vinegar or Witch Hazel) and natural moisturizer like grape seed oil.
+Instead, try a simple face wash [like this one homemade Rose & Almond one, natural toner (like Apple Cider Vinegar or Witch Hazel) and natural moisturizer like grapeseed oil.

 2. Reduce or stop eating dairy.

 That’s milk, cheese, yogurt, ice cream, and even butter.
 I haven’t cut out dairy completely yet because I love it and it’s a good source of calcium.
 However, years ago I switched to lactose-free milk which greatly cleared up my skin.
 Now, I am trying my best to avoid all dairy milk because of the hormones.
 I can’t give up my cheese though.
 Do not make me give up my cheese.
 I guess I will have to suffer from the occasional break-out for this sin.

 Ouch, this one may be very painful for some of you.
 But coffee is the enemy of our skin.
 It dries out our skin from the inside out.
 And yes, you’re probably sick of hearing you need to drink more water, but it’s for good reason.
 Water flushes out your skin, revealing a clearer face.

 4. Clean your phone and other electronics that touch your face.

 I don’t even want to think about all the gross things (bacteria, germs, you name it) flying around in the air that land on my hands, and then on my phone.
 Because that yuck can wreak some serious havoc on your skin.
 Wipe it down weekly or daily with a little rubbing alcohol and a cotton ball.